State of Terror

 State of Terror is a political-mystery novel written by former United States Secretary of State Hillary Rodham Clinton and Canadian mystery novelist Louise Penny.
-The book was released on October 12, 2021, and was jointly published by Simon & Schuster and St. Martin's Press.
+A spin-off of Penny's Inspector Gamache series, the titular character appearing in a minor role, the book was released October 12, 2021, jointly published by Simon & Schuster and St. Martin's Press.

 Premise

-Background
+Background and release

 The book project was announced on February 23, 2021, with the two authors' usual publishers distributing the work on October 21, 2021.
 The book debuted at number 1 on the October 31 New York Times bestseller lists for combined print and e-book fiction as well as hardcover fiction.
 It also appeared on Publishers Weekly's October 25 bestseller lists for Top 100 Overall and Hardcover Frontlist Fiction.